-Thanks so much to Sylvia Carter for the great review of Artisan Bread in Five Minutes a Day, which came out today!
+Thanks so much to Sylvia Carter for the great review of Artisan Bread in Five Minutes a Day, which came out today in New York Newsday!

 Zoe and I were heard today on National Public Radio’s The Splendid Table, where we were interviewed by Lynne Rossetto Kasper.
 We got a chance to tell a national audience how our method works, and why stored dough is so extraordinarily different from traditional methods.
 There were terrific radio sound effects, like the pain d’epi (wheat-stalk bread) we’d brought, crackling obediently for Lynne’s microphone (Mark Luinenburg’s gorgeous picture of an epi is above).
 It was great fun to make contact with the show and the radio personality who helped launch our book.
 Seven years ago, I’d called in to the same show to ask how amateurs can get a cookbook published.
 An editor was listening, asked for a proposal, and voila!
 Zoe and I did the proposal (eventually), wrote the book (eventually), and now it’s in its third printing (eventually!)
 Click here to listen to the show… we’re about 13 minutes into the broadcast.